Skip to main content

 print(response)

-The above code instantiates a Weaviate client and does a similarity search on the data we loaded.
+The above code instantiates a Weaviate client and performs a similarity search on the data we loaded.
 The query searches for tickets that are similar to the text “problems with password”.
 The output should be similar to:

 {